Slipstream: Spiral slipstream

 Spiral slipstream, also known as propwash, prop wash, or spiraling slipstream, is a spiral-shaped slipstream formed behind a rotating propeller on an aircraft.
 The most noticeable effect resulting from the formation of a spiral slipstream is the tendency to yaw nose-left at low speed and full throttle (in centerline tractor aircraft with a clockwise-rotating propeller.)
-This effect is caused by the slipstream acting upon the tail fin of the aircraft: The slipstream causes the air to rotate around the forward-aft axis of the aircraft, and this air flow exerts a force on the tail fin, pushing it to the right.
+This effect is caused by the slipstream acting upon the tail fin of the aircraft: The slipstream causes the air to rotate around the longitudinal axis of the aircraft, and this air flow exerts a force on the tail fin, pushing it to the right.
 To counteract this, some aircraft have the front of the fin (vertical stabilizer) slightly offset from the centreline so as to provide an opposing force that cancels out the one produced by the slipstream, albeit only at one particular (usually cruising) speed, an example being the Hawker Hurricane fighter from World War II.

 Propeller slipstream causes increased lift by increasing the airspeed over part of the wings.
 It also reduces the stall speed of the aircraft by energizing the flow over the wings.